 There will come a time when you might want to give your guinea pig a bath.
 Here are some quick tips to make it go smoothly.

 How Often Should I Bathe my Guinea Pig?

-Guinea pigs don’t clean themselves like cats do, but they usually stay pretty clean nonetheless.
+Guinea pigs don’t clean themselves as cats do, but they usually stay pretty clean nonetheless.
 As long as you keep his cage clean, he should only need a bath once every 3-4 months.
-Some people never bathe their guinea pigs, so it’s not absolutely necessary, but it’s a good idea to do it occasionally to keep him in tip-top shape.
+Some people never bathe their guinea pigs, so it’s not absolutely necessary, but it’s a good idea to do it occasionally to keep them in tip-top shape.

 Keep Everything Together and Close at Hand